wodby/docs/1.0/docs/stacks/solr/index.md

 This changelog is for Solr stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases)

+### 2.6.3

+🐞 Bugfix: zookeeper data was not persistent

 ### 2.6.2

 - 🐞 Solr bugfix: default collection creation in init action failed in Solr cloud mode during https://github.com/wodby/solr/issues/20